bewantbe/GC_clean/README.md

   * oom = out of memory

   * Time complexity are theoretical results.
-Actual time may vary due to e.g. cache effect and multithreading.
+Actual time may vary due to e.g. cache effect and multi-threading.

 References<a name="references"></a>
 ----------